-Partners, friends and family – the relationships we have with other people vary from person to person.
-Therefore, there is no universal “right way” to tell people you are close to that you have breast cancer.
-You can decide whom you tell and how you tell them.
-The following tips are suggestions to help you find ways of communicating that are right for you.
+The relationships we have with other people vary from person to person, and there is no universal ‘right way’ to tell people you are close to that you have breast cancer.
+The following tips might help you decide on the best way for you.

 Ideas for letting people know your diagnosis of breast cancer